biringaChi/CADE/README.md

 ```
 $ python generator.py --task = bin
 ```
-Note: BCT generation takes ~3 minutes to complete.
-This is because negative observations (non_credentials.txt) are north of 42K.
+>Note: BCT generation takes ~2 minutes to complete.
+This is because negative observations (non_credentials) are north of 42K.

 BCT Directory
 ```